3kh0/bing-rewards/README.md

+Dec 2019 Update: The searches are still working smoothly for me (Edge, Web, and Mobile), but the Offers have been experiencing issues for many months now, maybe 20% of offers are currently being solved.
+I tried looking at it briefly, but I may be in over my head, so any help would be appreciated!

 Note: Original author took down the code from their GitHub.
 Author gave me permission to re-upload and maintain, but wishes to stay anonymous.

 # Bing Rewards